View More Images

 A Level 4 tour, the route includes undulating forest trails and steeper ascents and descents along sometimes uneven terrain.
 Participants should be reasonably fit and prepared to walk between four to six hours per day.
 The materials provided, including the Route Booklet, fully complement this tour and are based on Walk Japan's extensive research of Shikoku and its expertise derived from over 25 years of leading guided walking tours throughout Japan.

 The Shikoku Wayfarer includes easy-to-follow, detailed instructions.
 Daily walking distances are between 3–18.5km (1.8–11.5 miles) and elevation gain averages between 100–1,100m (300–3,600ft).
 Options are provided to lengthen or shorten each day’s itinerary to suit your energy levels.
 There are some ascents on well-maintained forest trail and also up steep stone steps.
 Care needs to be taken throughout this tour, especially when it is wet underfoot.
-Your main luggage is transferred for you between each accommodation and includes one overnight courier transfer (two in the case of a combination of the Shikoku Wayfarer tour and the Shikoku Wayfarer Extension).
+Your main luggage is transferred for you between each accommodation and includes one overnight courier transfer (two in the case of a combination of the Shikoku Wayfarer tour and the Shikoku Wayfarer Post-Tour Extension).
 Also included are two transfers by private vehicle to the start and from the end of more remote walking trails, and another transfer by private vehicle to a train station.

 What is included?